objektwerks/akka.http.graphql/README.md

 Akka Http GraphQL
 -----------------
->Prototype app using Akka-Http, GraphQL and Sangria.
+>App using Akka-Http, GraphQL and Sangria.

 Test
 ----